Adam8989/VulkanTools/layersvt/device_simulation.md

 The DevSim layer does not enforce the capabilities returned by queries.
 The application is still responsible for querying and complying with the capabilities reported.
 If an application erroneously attempts to overcommit a resource, or use a disabled feature, the DevSim layer will not generate errors.
 To detect such errors, use the Vulkan Validation layers, as with any non-simulated device.

 The DevSim layer will work with other Vulkan layers, such as Validation.
 When configuring the order of the layers list, the DevSim layer should be "last"; i.e.: closest to the driver, farthest from the application.
-That will allow the Validation layer to see the results of the DevSim layer, and permit Validation to enforce the simulated capabilities.
+That allows the Validation layer to see the results of the DevSim layer, and permit Validation to enforce the simulated capabilities.

 Please report issues to the [GitHub VulkanTools repository](https://github.com/LunarG/VulkanTools/issues) and include "DevSim" in the title text.